This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 to live in a group living arrangement and still be eligible for

 benefits?
-The resident(s) must be blind or disabled as
+The resident(s) are to be blind or disabled as

 defined in the definition of "elderly or disabled member" as